-Students are required to have a minimum ACT score of 17 or COMPASS scores of 67 in Writing, 77 in Reading, and 42 in Pre-Algebra or 26 in Algebra plus one of the following: a minimum high school grade point average of 2.50 for first-time entering students, a GED score of at least 600, a minimum of 2.50 cumulative grade point average from the college most recently attended for transfer students, or a minimum UACCM cumulative grade point average of 2.50 or above for a student who has previously attended UACCM.
+Students are required to have a minimum ACT score of 17 or comparable ACCUPLACER or COMPASS scores plus one of the following: a minimum high school grade point average of 2.50 for first-time entering students, a GED score of at least 600, a minimum of 2.50 cumulative grade point average from the college most recently attended for transfer students, or a minimum UACCM cumulative grade point average of 2.50 or above for a student who has previously attended UACCM.
 Students' test scores used in determining eligibility may not be over five years old.
 Students must demonstrate outstanding leadership potential as evidenced by two letters of recommendation.